TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-accessdenied.md

 	cloudEnvironments="public"
 />

-# I tried to launch a blade or section and received an "Access denied - You do not have access" message.
+# I tried to launch a blade or section and received an "Access denied - You do not have access" message

 ## **Recommended steps**